Shopify/polaris/polaris.shopify.com/content/tools/stylelint-polaris/rules/motion-declaration-property-unit-disallowed-list.md

   - motion rules
 ---

-Try to use Polaris [motion tokens](https://polaris.shopify.com/tokens/motion) instead of custom styles so that motion is consistent across the Admin.
-This helps merchants have a coherent user experience and also ensures that motion are in sync with updates from the design system.
+Try to use Polaris [motion tokens](/tokens/motion) instead of custom styles so that motion is consistent across the Admin.
+This helps merchants have a coherent user experience and also ensures that motion is in sync with updates from the design system.

 ```diff
 // Do